5 Best Rosacea Skincare Tips – A Dermatologist’s GuideJanuary 25, 2021

 “Your healing journey towards beauty, begins with your consciousness of the inner world,” Dr. Teo Wan Lin

 Dr. Teo Wan Lin is an accredited dermatologist practising at TWL Specialist Skin & Laser Centre.
 An expert in dermocosmetics for skin diseases, the skin microbiome and biofunctional textiles, her work has been published in top dermatology journals.
 Her additional research interest is in the brain-skin connection which emphasises psychological wellbeing in sufferers of chronic skin disorders.
-In her journey of helping dermatology patients for over a decade in practice, she strongly believes that true beauty has to begin from the inside rather than from the external.Tags: Rosacea, Skincare
+In her journey of helping dermatology patients for over a decade in practice, she strongly believes that true beauty has to begin from the inside rather than from the external.Tags: ~All Topics, Rosacea, Skincare